FrancDuarteMar/Dig333-Sprinkler/README.md

 1. <a href="https://www.raspberrypi.com/products/raspberry-pi-pico/" target="_blank">Raspberry Pico!</a> or any micro controller with access to serial/UART
-2. <a href="https://www.digikey.com/en/products/detail/bud-industries/CU-389-MB/439256" target="_blank">Encloure</a> or similar item
+2. <a href="https://www.digikey.com/en/products/detail/bud-industries/CU-389-MB/439256" target="_blank">Enclosure</a> or similar item
 3. <a href="https://www.amazon.com/gp/product/B083QMF2J1" target="_blank">Latching Light Up Buttons</a>  or any buttons
 4. <a href="https://www.newark.com/stmicroelectronics/uln2803a/darlington-transistor-array-npn/dp/89K1143" target="_blank">ULN2803A DARLINGTON TRANSISTOR ARRAY, NPN, 8, 50V, DIP</a>  or similar Darlington array(a smaller array will work)
 5. <a href="https://www.amazon.com/dp/B01MYTE1XR" target="_blank">HC-12 433Mhz</a> or similar HC-12 433Mhz module.

 ### Control Box
-1. <a href="https://store-usa.arduino.cc/products/arduino-mega-2560-rev3?selectedStore=us" target="_blank">Arduino Mega 2560</a> or any micro controller with access to serial/uart.
-Even a pico can work here.
+1. <a href="https://store-usa.arduino.cc/products/arduino-mega-2560-rev3?selectedStore=us" target="_blank">Arduino Mega 2560</a> or any micro controller with access to serial/UART.
+Even a Pico can work here.
 2. <a href="https://www.amazon.com/dp/B01MYTE1XR" target="_blank"> HC-12 433Mhz</a> or similar HC-12 433Mhz module.
 3. <a href="https://www.digikey.com/en/products/detail/bud-industries/AN-1307-A/5804544" target="_blank"> Enclosure</a>  or similar item
 4. Harness/Valve Connectors: <a href="https://www.digikey.com/en/products/detail/phoenix-contact/1771282/3605936" target="_blank"> M-Socket</a> and <a href="https://www.digikey.com/en/products/detail/phoenix-contact/1789203/5189404" target="_blank"> F-Header</a>
 5. Power Connectors: <a href="https://www.digikey.com/en/products/detail/phoenix-contact/1714977/2527925" target="_blank"> M-Socket</a> and <a href="https://www.digikey.com/en/products/detail/phoenix-contact/1727566/3596865" target="_blank"> F-Header</a>
 6. <a href="https://www.amazon.com/dp/B07KQH5GXL?psc=1&ref=ppx_yo2ov_dt_b_product_details" target="_blank"> Power Cord</a> or similar 24v AC power adapter.
 The same cord from sprinkler controllers can be used here
 7. <a href="https://www.amazon.com/dp/B0057OC5O8" target="_blank"> 4 Channel Relay Board</a>  or similar.
 A larger relay board may be used to control more stations
 8.  <a href="https://www.newark.com/tenma/76-1646/banana-plug-4mm-36a-screw-red/dp/01AC7888" target="_blank"> Banana Plug</a> or similar, used for the alligator clips.